-Make a succession plan and follow it.
+Make a farm transition plan and follow it.
 It’s a simple concept, but one that can help your farm business succeed.
 Carlee and Justin Leliuk are doing just that.
-They’re taking over the family farm near Mundare, Alta. from Carlee’s parents, Ken and Wendy Motiuk.
+They’re taking over the family farm near Mundare, Alberta from Carlee’s parents, Ken and Wendy Motiuk.

 In good hands